thednp/shorty/README.md

 # shorter-js
-A small ES6+ library with various JavaScript tools, all ESLint valid and with TypeScript definitions, all useful for creating light libraries.
+A small ES6+ library with various JavaScript tools, all ESLint valid and with TypeScript definitions, all useful for creating light libraries or web components.

 Featured in [KUTE.js](https://github.com/thednp/kute.js), [BSN](https://github.com/thednp/bootstrap.native), [Navbar.js](https://github.com/thednp/navbar.js) and other libraries.